This article originally appeared in Amazing Wellness magazine.

-“Allergies occur when our immune systems become hypersensitive to something like pollen or dust,” says Josh Axe, D.N.M., C.N.S., D.C., founder of DrAxe.com and best-selling author of Eat Dirt.
+“Allergies occur when our immune systems become hypersensitive to something like pollen or dust,” says Josh Axe, D.N.M., C.N.S., D.C., naturopathic doctor and member of The Vitamin Shoppe Wellness Council.
 “Our bodies react to these allergens by producing histamines in order to fight the allergen.
 Some of the most common allergens are substances that are most prevalent during springtime, like pollen or ragweed.”

 Here are some things to consider for seasonal support: